 This reading period is only for poets who have not previously been published by Carnegie Mellon University Press.
 Manuscripts should be in the forty-eight to ninety-six-page range.

 We are often asked if we are conducting a "first book" contest.
 We view this reading period as neither a contest nor as being exclusively for first books.
 Rather, it is a time for us to review manuscripts by writers whose work we might not otherwise be familiar with, or by writers who no longer have an affiliation with another press.
 Of the eight to ten books we publish each year, at least two are selected from this reading period.
-Some of the poets whose books of poetry have been published through the "October" readings are: Rita Dove, Franz Wright, Cornelius Eady, Mary Ruefle, Hayan Charara, Nicky Beer, Rachel Richardson, Bridget Lowe, Cecilia Llompart, Dan Rosenberg, and Jynne Dilling Martin.
+Some of the poets whose books of poetry have been published through the "October" readings are: Rita Dove, Franz Wright, Cornelius Eady, Mary Ruefle, Hayan Charara, Nicky Beer, Rachel Richardson, Bridget Lowe, Dan Rosenberg, Kimberly Burwick, and Virginia Konchan.

 If you wish to have us consider your manuscript, please send it with the following:

 - a stamped business envelope self-addressed in both "to:" and "from:" positions, for readers' decision;

 - an acknowledgments page which lists where the poems have been previously published; and

-- a reading fee of $15.00 made payable to Carnegie Mellon University Press.
+- a reading fee check in the amount of $15.00 signed and made payable to Carnegie Mellon University Press.
 Note: Unsigned checks will disqualify manuscript submission.